-Understand from the beginning that this is a formal process and you need to be meticulous.
+This is a formal process and Researchers need to be meticulous.
 Approach the Data Access Request (DAR) submission process with the same diligence you would apply to submitting a major grant application.
 It takes time, planning, and close attention to detail.
 It is the Applicant’s responsibility to ensure that the DAR application is complete, clear and consistent.

 To create an online DAR, please login to my.popdata.bc.ca and select ‘Researcher Tools’ tab, then ‘Data Access Request – DARonline.’
 On this page you will be able to generate a new DAR and see a list of the previous DARs you created online.
 You will also see DARs that others have created if they added you as another DAR editor.